dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_nine.rst

 A production time, this key-value store is a live store (e.g. DynamoDB in amazon) but we do not want to interact this store for unit-testing.
 Contexts will be our tool to accomplish this goal.

-We're going to have a simple pipeline that does some rudimentary arithmetic, but that wants record the result computations in that key value store.
+We're going to have a simple pipeline that does some rudimentary arithmetic, but that wants to record the result of its computations in that key value store.

 Let's first set up a simple pipeline.
-We injest two numbers (each in their own trivial solid) and then two downstream solids add and multiple those numbers, respectively.
+We ingest two numbers (each in their own trivial solid) and then two downstream solids add and multiple those numbers, respectively.

 .. code-block:: python